- What is the Primary Health Survey?

 6. Why is it important for citizens to respond to this survey?

-This survey will provide information at the community level that can be used for strategic planning for how health services evolve.
+This survey will provide information at the community level that can be used for strategic planning for our health services.
 This will enable the NBHC to properly look at the six dimensions of quality: accessibility, appropriateness, effectiveness, efficiency, equity and safety factors, in all regions of the province.
+Your responses will help us understand the difficulties and barriers citizens experience when in need of health services and will help assess the general health status.

 7. Who may be selected to take part in this survey?